Matthew 11 – 12

 vv.3-4 The Lord next gave two Old Testament examples that justified the actions of His disciples, but more importantly, that condemned the Jews.
 The first example is that of their most honored king of antiquity, and the second was of the priesthood all the way up to the present day.
 The unifying theme in these two examples is this: sin necessitates the setting aside of religious ceremony.
 In John 5 we have the same truth from God’s side; because while sin exists in the creation, Father and Son cannot rest.

 3 But he said to them, Have ye not read what David did when he was hungry, and they that were with him?
 4 How he entered into the house of God, and ate the shewbread, which it was not lawful for him to eat, nor for those with him, but for the priests only? vv.3-4 1st Example: King David and his followers (1 Sam.
 21:4-6).
 David was no stranger to reproach, and suffering.
 Why was David hungry?
 It was because he was being hunted by Saul, a king after the people’s heart.
 The same was true in the time of our Lord.
 The true King after God’s heart had been rejected, and was being persecuted by the ruling class among His own people.
 Think of it, the Messiah left hungry on the Sabbath day?
 Did that shewbread, a symbol of God’s sustaining provision for Israel, hold any legal restriction in the sight of God when His own were in need?
 No… the ceremonial law was never intended to harm God’s people, but that is how the Pharisees were using it.
 In the giving of the Law, exceptions for cases of necessity (David’s hunger, etc.) were not expressed, and yet we can see that they were implied, not only with the Sabbath, but with all other ceremonies as well.
 Admittedly, it was disorderly for David to burst into the house of God and ask for bread; but it was indicative of Israel’s deplorable state!
-It wasn’t proud dignity that drove David to make his request (c.p. with Uzziah the king, who was struck with leprosy; 2 Chron.
+The low state of Israel invalidated the claims of religious ceremony that would otherwise deny the rightful king what would sustain him.1 It wasn’t proud dignity that drove David to make his request (c.p. with Uzziah the king, who was struck with leprosy; 2 Chron.
 26:16), but his hunger.
 Note: to be clear, the shewbread eaten by David and his men was from the prior week; the fresh batch was in the oven at the time of David’s request (1 Sam.
-21:6), and it also would have occured on a Sabbath day (Lev.
+21:6), and it also would have occurred on a Sabbath day (Lev.
 24:8).

 5 Or have ye not read in the law that on the sabbaths the priests in the temple profane the sabbath, and are blameless?
 6 But I say unto you, that there is here what is greater than the temple. vv.5-6 2nd Example: the Priestly Duties must be carried out on the Sabbath.
 The Old Testament made it clear that the priests in the temple do not cease their work on the Sabbath day.
 In 2 Chron.
 2:4 Solomon states that the Temple was intended “… for the burnt offerings morning and evening, on the sabbaths, and on the new moons, and on the solemn feasts of the LORD our God.
 This is an ordinance for ever to Israel.”
 There was no provision for the priests to break the Sabbath!
 So what do we learn?
 That which is ceremonially right must give way to that which what is morally right.
 It was Israel’s sin that demanded the sacrifices.
 It is abundantly clear that the presence of sin in Israel demanded what was morally right, and what was normally right from a ceremonial standpoint must be set aside.
 Christ was far greater than David (vv.3-4) and also far greater than the temple (vv.5-6), insomuch as He was the bodily dwelling-place of the Godhead (Col. 2:9).
 Surely, it was morally right for the cornfields to yield their bounty to the rejected King; on the Sabbath day, or on any other day.